real-Silent/JupiterX/README.md

-V2 is currently getting rewritting all latest releases will be taken down.
+V2 is currently getting rewritting, You can still use the latest release.

 Thank you for using JupiterX V2.0
 This menu has very overpowered mods